osoc24/Doco/getting-started.md

 ## Future Prospects

-This project was created in just 4 weeks, but in order to help future development for LOAMA, we provide an overview of the current [limitations](/deliverables/loama/limitations.md) and [future considerations](/deliverables/loama/feedback.md) for the project.
+This project was created in just 4 weeks, but in order to help future development for LOAMA, we provide an overview of the current [limitations](/deliverables/loama/limitations.md) for the project.

 ## Brought by IMEC & IDLab